 Pumpkin Pile: Hundreds of patterns including traditional designs, cartoons, movie and sports figures, super heroes, celebrities, animals, video games, and car symbols

-Martha Stewart Carve By Color Templates: a small collection of templates including a vine and leaf design, three haunted houses, witch silhouette, and cat.
+Martha Stewart Carve By Color Templates: a collection of creative carving templates including etched pumpkins, fanged pumpkins, silhouettes, and much more

 Pink Ray Gun: lots of unique designs such as Ghostbusters, Jon Stewart, Vampire Bill from True Blood, Michael Jackson’s Thriller, Harry Potter, and more.

 Looking for some fun Halloween treats to make too?
 Check out this post on Halloween treats to see how to create two quick and easy ones – popcorn monster hands and witch hat cookies!